Scientific Name

 Dorstenia ellenbeckiana is native primarily to Somalia, but it is also recorded in Ethiopia and Kenya.

 Dorstenias are warm-loving plants, and they need a bit more water than regular succulents.
-They need a well-drained potting mix, and their water needs vary depending on the season of the year.
-Water regularly to abundant from spring to fall.
-Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
+They need a well-drained potting mix, and their water needs vary by season.
+Water regularly, from abundant to regular, from spring to fall.
+Allow the soil to dry slightly between waterings, but make sure it never dries out completely.
 During the winter months, these plants tend to go at least partially dormant.
 During this period, water very little.
-Giving plants a warm, sunny position can result in beautiful compact growing plants.
-Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.
+Giving plants a warm, sunny position can result in beautiful, compact growing plants.
+Fertilizing plants once during their growing period with a high-potash and phosphorus fertilizer is recommended.

-The spring weather with a high-temperature swing between the day and night hours and pretty frequent rains can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.
+The spring weather, with a high-temperature swing between day and night hours and frequent rain, can favor the development of fungal diseases, which should be treated preemptively with a systemic fungicide.

 Learn more at How to Grow and Care for Dorstenia.